HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/Dev Guide.md

 # TaffoClangPlugin Dev Guide aka What you need to know besides the User guide
-The plugin adds to Clang two components: a Pragma Handler ( called creatively TaffoPragmaHandler) and a Frontend Plugin (TaffoPragmaAction), which is an extension of a Frontend Action.
+The plugin adds to Clang two components: a Pragma Handler (called creatively TaffoPragmaHandler) and a Frontend Plugin (TaffoPragmaAction), which is an extension of a Frontend Action.

-## Pragma Handler - Lexer phase
+## Pragma Handler - Lexer phase [TaffoPLugin, HandlePragma function, line 139]
 Pragma are actually just preprocessing directives.
-Thus when we want to add a pragma to the C language we need to declare an handler for our custom pragma, and then find a way to pass the annotation to the backend.
+Thus when we want to add a pragma to the C language we need to declare a preprocessing handler for our custom pragma, and then find a way to pass the annotation to the backend (the LLVM IR generated code).
 The current way is to save all the annotations in an array, and then reinsert them as attributes.

 The identifier of our pragma is the string "taffo".
-During the preprocessing phase of the code all the pragmas that start with "taffo" are passed to the overridden HandlePragma function of our TaffoPragmaHandler, which works in the following way.
+During the preprocessing phase all the pragmas that start with "taffo" are passed to the overridden HandlePragma function of our TaffoPragmaHandler class, which makes use of the auxiliary function ParseTaffoValue.
+It works in the following way.

-The current string of code is stored into Tok, while PP.Lex(Tok) is used to move to the next string of code.
-ParseTaffoValue is just a function which parses the pragma one string at a time, creates a TaffoPragmaInfo and adds it to a global vector.
+The current string of code is stored into Tok,while PP.Lex(Tok) is used to move to the next string of code.
+The function parses the pragma one string at a time, creates a TaffoPragmaInfo and adds it to a global vector.
 TaffoPragmaInfo is just a container for the parsed pragma.
-We use the double quotes for the actual annotation(s) to make it parsed all together(what a trick!).
+We use the double quotes for the actual annotation(s) to make them parsed all together(what a trick!).

 They only purpose of allowing multiple annotations is actually to allow the use of macros inside a pragma: after a macro has been converted in the actual string, those double quotes are still present.
 Let's consider the example: